top of page

 Hi friend!

-This post is a quick overview of conjunctions and why they're important for language comprehension and expression.
+This post is a quick overview of conjunctions and why they're important for tackling comprehension and expression goals in speech language therapy.

 A conjunction is a word that connects parts of a sentence together.